PuneethaPai/RPPP/blog.md

 ## Using Jenkins for Remote Training:

 There are various reasons why you would want to do remote training of your models.
-Some of them for examples:
+Some of them; for example are:

 - Everyone loves automation.
-- You want to schedule training job and forget it; then get notified with results.
 - Your model training can be time consuming and meanwhile you are better off doing something else.
+- You want to schedule training job and forget it; then get notified with results, when the job is complete.
 - GPU's or compute needs for the training is not present in your local development environment.
-- You are better off running training job closer to the data source, which eliminates costly data transfers storage to job environment,
+- To eliminates costly data transfers between storage to job environment, you want to run training job as close to the data source as possible.
 - Due to WFH and low network bandwidth constraints, you want to work on cloud instances to reduce your network load and latency.
-- and so on ...
+- and so on ... .

-This automation is achieved by following two stages of the pipeline:
+This automation is achievable, with following two stages of the pipeline:

 1. [Update DVC Pipeline](#Update-DVC-Pipeline)
 2. [Commit back Results](#Commit-back-Results)

-All you need to do is define new experiment in a branch; either by changing `code/model-algo`, `data`, `params`, or some `dependency`.
-As long as it can trigger `dvc pipeline` execution, **Jenkins+DVC** will execute the experiment for you.
+All you need to do is define your new experiment in a branch; either by changing `code`, (i.e `data-processing`, `model-algorithm`, etc), `data`, `params`, or some `dependency`.

+As long as it can trigger `dvc pipeline` execution, **Jenkins and DVC** will execute the experiment for you.

-Once you make a Pull Request from your experiment branch to a target branch Jenkins will run `dvc pipeline` for you.
+Once you make a Pull Request from your experiment branch to a target branch Jenkins will run the above two stages.

 ### Checking Results:

 Jenkins will commit the results _(metrics to Git and data/models to DVC)_ back.
-You can check them as:
+You can check them as follows:

 ```bash
 git pull origin {feature/experiment branch} --rebase  # 1: Fetches jenkins commit, i.e metadata (metrics and dvc.lock file).
 dvc pull origin                                       # 2: Now you fetch the data/models from DVC storage.
 ```

-Now you have lates metrics, data and models which Jenkins produced for you.
+Now you have latest metrics, data and models; which Jenkins produced for you.

 _**Ignoring Experiment**_:

 Sometimes you may want to ignore the current execution of experiment.

-All you need to do in such case is to **ignore the commit from Jenkins User and force-push different change**.
+All you need to do in such case is to **ignore the commit from Jenkins and force-push different change**.

 ```bash
 git push origin {feature/experiment branch} --force
 ```

+## Enhanced Pull Request Review Process:

+Data Science projects are more dynamic in nature from Software Delivery projects.
+This is becasue in DS project along with factors that influence Software Delivery projects; some pivotal decisions; and set of next steps can be influenced by many underlying factors.
+To name a few:

+- Quality and volume of Data
+- Data cleaning/processing steps
+- Model complexity and explainability
+- Technical and Business Metrics
+- etc along with factors that influence Software Delivery projects.

+Hence while in Pull Request review, it is not sufficient to "say" that, the build is green, all tests are passing, etc.

+We should dig deep and understand the changes in data/model better.
+Most importantly we should validate, does our fundamental assumption/hypothesis on data still holds true or not.

+We have already seen some of the factors, which influence DS projects.
+We should keep them in mind when doing PR review.

+Basically for every Pull request first we should verify if the build is green. i.e (all tests are passing, linting standards are followed, etc).
+But as we know, that code review + build status is not sufficient.
+We should also be able to:

+- **Compare changes in data/models:** Checking changes in meta data files created by DVC, **we would only be able to name which data/model files changed**.
+But we can hardly differentiate, if the change is a good/bad one. **I call it a black box comparison**.
+- **Compare metrics diff's between those two branches:** We can use `dvc metrics diff {source} {target}`.
+This will show us the metrics of latest experiment from these branches and also the difference in value between them. **I call it a first step towards transparency**.

+We will be achieving the same with [Update DVC Pipeline](#Update-DVC-Pipeline) stage defined in our pipeline.

+To help us with better PR review for DS projects, and also apply learnings from standard practices in software delivery; [DagsHub](https://dagshub.com/)'s has developed [Data Science Pull Request](https://dagshub.com/docs/feature_updates/#data-science-pull-requests) and [DVC](https://dvc.org/) has developed [CML](https://cml.dev/).
+They have addressed several neuanses that differentiates DS projects from Software projects.
+Do check them out to get more ideas on how to achieve more transparent and informed PR reveiw.